 We have seen that DAD is certainly resonating with companies that have been struggling to create their own flavour of agile with Scrum, Extreme Programming (XP), and other approaches.
 This roll-your-own approach can be difficult and expensive for companies to develop and then maintain.
 DAD provides a complete and flexible framework that enterprises have been looking for, enabling them to get on with the actual job of delivering business value to their stakeholders.

-How do we apply the framework to make better decisions and be pragmatic?
+How do we apply the toolkit to make better decisions and be pragmatic?
 DAD is goal-driven.
 Figure 1 shows the goals that are consistent with any type of software development effort regardless of type, whether it be custom development or implementing a package for instance.

 Figure 1.
 The Process Goals of Disciplined Agile Delivery.